StanfordDataCompressionClass/notes/src/scl_tutorial/basics.md

 ```
 For now let's focus on the `encode_block` and `decode_block` member functions, which are inverses of each other.
 The `encode_block` function of `DataEncoder` maps input `DataBlock` to a `BitArray`, while the `decode_block` function of `DataDecoder` does the reverse.
 Note that `decode_block` also returns the `num_bits_consumed`.
 This is useful as the input `BitArray` might contain bits written by other encoders, and so the `decode_block` might not consume all the bits.
 We will see how this is useful in combining multiple encoders.

 The `encode_block` and `decode_block` functions are the core logic of any compressor, and is usually the only part subclassing encoders/decoders need to implement.
-Here is an example of the
+Here is an example of the  `encode_block` of [arithmetic code](https://github.com/kedartatwawadi/stanford_compression_library/blob/main/scl/compressors/arithmetic_coding.py#L80).

 The `DataEncoder` and `DataDecoder` also contains other functions which are useful to convert our encoder/decoders until practical coders which can handle multiple blocks of data etc. Do take a look at the [`encode`, `decode`, `encode_file`](https://github.com/kedartatwawadi/stanford_compression_library/blob/main/scl/core/data_encoder_decoder.py) functions if you are interested!